An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: ALE movement through variational minimization

-An important feature of this approach is that it can be applied to any ocean model that is based on a GCL-type formulation.
+An important feature of this approach is that it can be applied to any ocean model that is based on a GCE-type formulation.
 This is true for a large portion of ocean models, since the layers' heights are usually specified using the continuity equation.
 To adopt the proposed method, one can specify the Lagrangian impulse, the desired monitor function $M$ and solve an elliptic problem without altering the structure of the solver.

-With regards to the numerical cost, we note that the proposed procedure is an optional optimization.
+With regard to the numerical cost, we note that the proposed procedure is an optional optimization.
 Consequently, the elliptic equation can be solved with moderate accuracy without significantly affecting the solver’s overall performance.
-In the present study, we use the Jacobi iterative method with a finite differences space discretization on a classic 5-point orthogonal stencil.
-In this case, only a few number of iterations were found to be sufficient.
+In the present study, we use the Jacobi iterative method with a finite-difference space discretization on a classic 5-point orthogonal stencil.
+In this case, only a small number of iterations were found to be sufficient.
 More specifically, when using $a_\vartheta=0.1$ , $a_x=a_\xi=1$, $a_M=10$, only 3-7 iterations are needed when using the convergence threshold $ || { \vect{\vartheta}^\text{previous}-\vect{\vartheta}^\text{next} } ||_\infty < 10^{-5} $.